iterative/dvc.org/content/docs/command-reference/pull.md

 ## Options

-- `-a`, `--all-branches` - determines the files to download by examining DVC-files in all Git branches instead of just those present in the current workspace.
+- `-a`, `--all-branches` - determines the files to download by examining DVC-files in all Git branches instead of those present in the current workspace.
 It's useful if branches are used to track experiments or project checkpoints.
 Note that this can be combined with `-T` below, for example using the `-aT` flag.